spencertipping/blendscript/dev/opt.md

 One minor challenge is that we need to preserve type information despite having precompiled expressions.
 That is, the scope exists at two levels: one to influence the parser and one to provide lexical bindings for the compiled value.

+...so to implement this, all we need is a compile-level gensym scope for `val` and a grammar that produces such a scope from a series of definitions.
+We then tag each Blender object with the module ID that produced it so we can reuse things that haven't changed.
+(Realistically, we should probably do this by having a way to parameterize globals; that way we can bake the module ID into the blender functions.)

+HM isn't an issue across modules; we can process each individually and keep refinements local.